 Regardless of age, Medicare Parts A and B provide coverage that is primary to NYSHIP when you retire or if you or your dependent has received Social Security Disability Insurance (SSDI) for 24 months, or is receiving SSDI due to amyotrophic lateral sclerosis (ALS), or develops end-stage renal disease (ESRD) and has completed the 30-month coordination period.

 You and your dependents must enroll in Medicare Parts A and B when first eligible for primary Medicare benefits.
-You will be reimbursed monthly for the premium you pay.
+You will be reimbursed monthly for the standard Medicare Part B premium you pay when Medicare is primary to NYSHIP.